brucemack/brucemack.github.io/_posts/2025-09-01-one-way-north.md

 doing something like this for almost a month I can attest that it is a mental challenge.
 A few points that may be helpful in this regard:
 * I suspect that most people who say they are struggling mentally are really just tired, sore, and hungry.
-Take physical preparation seriously, take it slow, and carry enough calories.
+Take your physical preparation seriously, take it slow, and carry enough calories.
 You'll be fine.
 * Take the hike one 1/2 day at a time.
 It can get overwhelming when you start to think too far down the track.
 Just get yourself to the next shelter.
 You'll be fine.